librato/librato-logreporter/README.md

     require 'librato-reporter'

-If you don't have a Metrics account already, [sign up](https://metrics.librato.com/).
-In order to send measurements to Metrics you need to provide your account credentials to `librato-reporter`.
+If you don't have a [Librato Metrics](https://metrics.librato.com/) account already, [sign up](https://metrics.librato.com/).
+In order to send measurements to Librato you need to provide your account credentials to `librato-reporter`.

 ##### Use environment variables

 By default you can use `LIBRATO_USER` and `LIBRATO_TOKEN` to pass your account data to the middleware.
 While these are the only required variables, there are a few more optional environment variables you may find useful.

 * `LIBRATO_SOURCE` - the default source to use for submitted metrics.
-If this is not set, hostname of the executing machine will be the default source
+If not set your metrics will be submitted without a source.
 * `LIBRATO_PREFIX` - a prefix which will be appended to all metric names

 ##### Running on Heroku

 If you are using the [Librato Metrics Heroku addon](https://addons.heroku.com/librato), your `LIBRATO_USER` and `LIBRATO_TOKEN` environment variables will already be set in your Heroku environment.
+You can confirm this with:

+    heroku config

 If you are running without the addon you will need to provide them yourself.

-You must also specify a custom source for your app to track properly.
+You should also specify a custom source for your app to track properly.
 You can set the source in your environment:

     heroku config:add LIBRATO_SOURCE=myappname

-NOTE: if Heroku idles your application no measurements will be sent until it receives another request and is restarted.
+NOTE: if Heroku idles your process no measurements will be sent until it receives a request and is restarted.
 If you see intermittent gaps in your measurements during periods of low traffic this is the most likely cause.

 ## Custom Measurements